What is rubella?

-The health risks posed by rubella are most severe if a person is affected in the first 20 weeks of pregnancy, as the virus can cause serious birth defects and health problems to the baby.
+The health risks posed by rubella are most severe if the affected person is in the first 20 weeks of pregnancy, as the virus can cause serious birth defects and health problems to the baby.
 This is known as congenital rubella syndrome (CRS).

-A blood or saliva test can confirm whether or not there are antibodies in someone’s body that provide immunity against rubella or if an infection has happened recently.
-(See Diagnosing rubella).
+A blood or saliva test can confirm whether or not there are antibodies in the blood that can provide immunity against rubella or if an infection has happened recently.

 The CDC recommends testing for rubella-related antibodies before getting pregnant.
-If there are not enough antibodies already present, the CDC says the MMR vaccine should be administered.
+If there are not enough antibodies present, the MMR vaccine should be administered.

-If someone who is pregnant comes into contact with another person with rubella or develops symptoms, they should contact their doctor immediately.
-If rubella infection could not be prevented, the pregnant person’s IgG antibody levels will be checked for immunity.
+If a pregnant person comes into contact with a person with rubella or develops symptoms, they should contact their doctor immediately.
+The pregnant person’s IgG antibody levels will be checked for immunity.
 It may be possible to perform a so-called passive immunization, where a person receives supplemental antibodies.